lyledouglass/wowtools/README.md

 ## Download
 The latest release can be found here: https://github.com/ldougbmx/wowtools/releases
-* Download the wowtools-vXXX-windows-amd64.zip
-* Extract the ZipFile and place wherever you like
+* Download the wowtools.exe and wowtools-cli.yml
+  * The README and LICENSE files are also included in the release
+* Place the files anywhere on your system (but both in the same directory)
 * Verify/Update the wowtools-cli.yml to set custom paths if needed
 * Run wowtools.exe